This website may contain affiliate links. When a purchase is made through our links, The Naked Diabetic may receive a commission, at no cost to you.

-In this post, you will find our decadent sugar-free chocolate brownie recipe for diabetics, along with how to make a sugar-free chocolate ganache, information on how to store our sugar-free brownies, and last but not least the nutritional information every diabetic needs, for this sugar-free brownie recipe.
+In this post, you will also find our decadent sugar-free chocolate brownie recipe for diabetics, along with how to make a sugar-free chocolate ganache which is the perfect topping to our ugar free brownies.

 Sometimes people ask “ Are brownies bad for diabetics?”
 We answer that “as long as you choose a diabetic-friendly recipe, anything, including brownies can be eaten by diabetics”.
 Remember to always check if someone else is offering you a sugar-free brownie, and make sure that is made with a zero-calorie, carb-free sweetener.